Dynamic mass generation and topological order in overscreened Kondo lattices: The phase diagram and the interpretation

 in addition to the decoupled charge and channel sectors \cite{Ge22}.
-This means that Phase II realizes a fractional Chern insulator (FCI) \cite{Regnault2011,Liu2023}, whose edge mode is comprised of an electron, an SU$_{K-1}$($N$) mode, as well as another anyonic mode from the coset sector.
+This means that Phase II realizes a fractional Chern insulator (FCI) \cite{Regnault2011,Liu2023}, whose edge mode is comprised of a charge mode, an SU(K)$_N$ channel mode, an SU$_{K-1}$($N$) magnetic mode, as well as another anyonic mode from the coset sector.
 In the large-$N$ limit, this theory leads to a central charge of $\lim_{N\to\infty}{\rm c}_N(\gamma)/N= \gamma/(1+\gamma)$ in addition to fully decoupled conduction electrons \cite{Ge22}.
 From bulk-boundary correspondence we expect the bulk to have similar fractionalized description in terms of the gauged Chern-Simons theory.
 A detailed computation of electric and thermal Hall conductivities and investigation of other properties of FCI \cite{Sachdev2018}, as well as connections to the order fractionalization \cite{ofc,Tsvelik2022} are beyond scope of the present work and will be reported elsewhere.